-The Systems Action plugin is new with Gig Performer 4 and is multi-purposed.
-One important feature is to provide local control many GP global actions such as Tap Tempo, Play/Stop, setting the Master Trim among many others.
+The System Actions plugin is new with Gig Performer 4 and is multi-purposed.
+One important feature is to provide local control many Gig Performer global actions such as Tap Tempo, Play/Stop, setting the Master Trim among many others.

 If you’re familiar with Gig Performer 3 or earlier, you will know that you can learn an external MIDI event such as a note or a CC message and attach it to Tap Tempo, Tuner, Play/Stop and so forth.
 These assignments are global so they’re always available.
 You will also know that that particular MIDI message is not available for anything else.
 Further, you cannot subsequently use a different MIDI message to trigger Tap Tempo.

 However, that’s not what you always want.
 For example, you may have a particular song where you’d like the bottom note of your controller to use Tap Tempo.
 The problem is that if you use the Global MIDI option to do this, you’re committed to that note being available only for Tap Tempo and so you can’t use the note in another song.
 Further, you can’t assign another MIDI event such as a control surface button to Tap Tempo as you can only assign one event to a global command.

 Another example for those of you who use multiple keyboards or control surfaces is the desire to be able to switch to the next or previous song using buttons on either or both controller.
 Again, in earlier versions of Gig Performer, you could only assign a single MIDI message to the global Next or Previous commands.
 With the System Actions plugin, the Next and Previous system actions are exposed through parameters.
 That means you can assign multiple buttons to them.

 Here is how the System Action plugin works